s0rta/revengate-new/roadmap.md

 - [ ] packaging for Ubuntu

 ## Ice Box: not yet scheduled for a release
-- [ ] bug: story screen does not capture keyboard input
 - [ ] non-walking movement and path finding (wading, swimming, phasing)
 - [ ] Deck.peek(): select the next card, but do not remove it from the deck
 - [ ] help screen with contextual content
 - [ ] on-screen joystick
-- [ ] pre-fabs can inject rules in the deck generator after the geometry pass of a new board
 - [ ] auto-pan to hero when he gets close to the egde of the screen
 - [ ] VFX: edge of water reflections
 - [ ] items long descriptions